awsmug/torro-forms/README.md

 # Torro Forms

-Torro Forms is an extendable WordPress form builder with Drag & Drop functionality, chart evaluation and more - with native WordPress look and feel.
+Torro Forms is an extendable WordPress form builder with Drag & Drop functionality, chart evaluation and more - with WordPress look and feel.

 ## Download